Nova Scotia waves

 The Public Goods

-A Substack publication where the frameworks develop in public.
 Posts on capacity decisions in healthcare, experience strategy for institutional organizations, brand value where trust is the operating currency, and field notes from active work.

 Scott Duncan

-Twenty-five years working with Canadian institutions across healthcare, public services, transit and postal systems, utilities, and performing arts organizations.
+For twenty-five years, I have worked with Canadian institutions across healthcare, public services, transit and postal systems, utilities, and performing arts organizations.
 Strategist, tool-builder, photographer.
 Montreal-based.
 Bilingual.

 Full background →